banal21/calcul_haute_performance/INSTALL_CONFIG_LXD.md

 	Would you like to use an existing block device (yes/no) [default=no]? _no_ Size in GB of the new loop device (1GB minimum) [default=15]: _5Go_

-Ici, nous allons choisir une espace de 5Go, suffisant pour faire des premiers tests.
+Ici, nous allons choisir un espace de 5Go, suffisant pour faire des premiers tests.

 	Would you like LXD to be available over the network (yes/no) [default=no]? _no_ Do you want to configure the LXD bridge (yes/no) [default=yes]? _yes_